‘Gurrumul’ screening celebrates National Reconciliation Week

 Therapy Focus CEO, Angelena Fixter, said that the screening was a fitting way to honour National Reconciliation Week.

-“As we know, First People have long used storytelling to keep culture alive and celebrate thousands of years of life in this amazing land.
+“As we know, Aboriginal and Torres Strait Islander peoples have long used storytelling to keep culture alive and celebrate thousands of years of life in this amazing land.
 It seemed fitting that we honour this tradition of storytelling by hosting a community event which shares the story of one of our greatest indigenous artists.”

-Before the screening Whadjuck/Ballardong Nyungar woman Sandra Harben provided a traditional Welcome to Country, explaining the connection between First People, their land and culture.
+Before the screening Whadjuck/Ballardong Nyungar woman Sandra Harben provided a traditional Welcome to Country, explaining the connection between Aboriginal and Torres Strait Islander peoples, their land and culture.

 The screening was held at Palace Cinemas Raine Square, where guests enjoyed state-of-the-art facilities including the lounge and rooftop terrace overlooking Yagan Square in Perth.